U.S. agents search Clio Laboratories in fraud probe, says official

-LAWRENCEVILLE, GA/WASHINGTON (Reuters) - U.S. federal agents executed a warrant to search the Clio Laboratories in Lawrenceville, Ga. on Friday, a government official said, as part of a nationwide crackdown into genetic testing fraud against federal health insurance programs.
+LAWRENCEVILLE, GA/WASHINGTON, Sept 27 (Reuters) - U.S. federal agents executed a warrant to search the Clio Laboratories in Lawrenceville, Ga. on Friday, a government official said, as part of a nationwide crackdown into genetic testing fraud against federal health insurance programs.

 A Reuters journalist in the early morning witnessed agents from both the FBI and the Health and Human Services inspector general’s office pull into the parking lot at Clio and enter the facilities.